ECCC-ASTD-MRD/gem/README.md

     # Optionnaly checkout a specific branch:
     # git checkout <branch_name>

+	# Important: in order to set environment variables needed to run GEM, use the
+	# following setup file:
+	. ./.common_setup gnu
+	or
+	. ./.common_setup intel

     # Create a build directory
     # The build directory has very little value in itself and can be placed
     # outside the project directory